 In 1683, a settler named Jared Hawkins had killed his wife, children, mother-in-law, and brother, then gone into the town square with the bloody axe and attacked anyone he saw until he was shot by the town constable.
 For years afterward, whenever someone died under mysterious circumstances, it was said that Jared Hawkins had done the deed, his murderous spirit haunting the town which by then had been renamed Crystal Lake.

 Hellboy sighed as the credits rolled on Gunga Din.
 He'd spent six hours in front of the TV.
-Now he felt like his eyeballs were going to ooze out of his head.
-He picked up the remote and pressed rewind.
+He felt like his eyeballs were going to ooze out of his head.
+He grabbed the remote and pressed rewind.

-What to do now? he wondered.
-He was feeling vaguely guilty for his behavior at the briefing - and for letting Abe and Kate head off to Jersey, possibly chasing a serial killer, while he sat around the rec room eating popcorn and watching old movies.
+What now? he wondered.
+He felt vaguely guilty for his behavior at the briefing - and for letting Abe and Kate head off to Jersey, possibly chasing a serial killer, while he sat around the rec room eating popcorn and watching old movies.

-He thought about asking Manning if he could join the case-but that would mean swallowing his pride in front of the man.
+He thought about asking Manning if he could head down to Jersey.
+But that would mean swallowing his pride in front of the man.

 Chasing down false leads in a dirty old campground - or Harrison Ford killing Nazis?

-Abe sat in a folding chair on the shore, shivering in his trenchcoat.
+Abe sat in a folding chair on the shore, shivering in his coat.
 The autumn air was freezing.
 He'd even put the fake beard back on in an effort to keep his face warm.

 Camiso and Kim had gone to the visitor center to warm up.
 Green was sitting in another chair nearby, turning the rusty machete over in his hands.